kailash-manasarovar/statement/docs/timeline/2023/april.md

     ![Studio ghibli account](../../content/images/fake-accounts/ghibli-2.png)

-    - I believe stalker accounts with reference to this picture are posted to terrorize and humiliate me, but being in love could never be humiliating.
-It felt wonderful, in fact.
+    - Fake accounts posted references like this to terrorize and humiliate me, but being in love could never be humiliating.
+    - It felt wonderful, in fact, and became an extraordinarily powerful force for good in my life, healing me completely of depression.

 ## Maria Hontanilla